haleyrc/stele/README.md

 description: Your description here.
 tags: [tag1, tag2]
 draft: false
+date: YYYY-MM-DD
 ---

 Your content here.
 ```

 The `title` and `description` fields are required.
 If `tags` is not present, the post will simply not have any tags assigned.
-Finally, if `draft` is `true`, the post will be rendered in the local development server but will not be present in the production build.
+The `draft` field determines whether the post should be published.
+If `true`, the post will be rendered in the local development server but will not be present in the production build.
+Posts must also have a date with one exception: drafts must not have a date assigned.
+When running the development server, drafts are automatically assigned today's date so that they remain at the top of the rendered list of posts.
+Once a post is no longer a draft (by setting `draft: false` or removing the field entirely), they will need to have a publish date assigned.

 ---